 Sentencing For DUI/OVI In Sunbury, Ohio

 In Ohio, DUI/OVI has minimum mandatory sentences and maximum possible sentences.
 The potential sentences increase with each DUI/OVI conviction within certain time periods.
-A first DUI/OVI has the following potential punishments: incarceration for three days to 180 days, a license suspension from six months to three years, and a fine of $375 to $1,075.
+A first DUI/OVI has the following potential punishments: incarceration for three days to 180 days, a license suspension from one year to three years, and a fine of $375 to $1,075.
 The court can also order yellow license plates, an ignition interlock device, and probation for up to five years.